youssefm/blog/src/content/posts/writing-python-in-vscode.md

 ---
-title: Writing Python in VS Code just got a whole lot better
+title: "Writing Python in VS Code just got a whole lot better"
 description: "Developing Python applications in VS Code just got a lot better this week with the release of Pylance version 2022.12.21.
 It introduces a new option that lets you auto import user symbols, saving you time and reducing interruptions to your flow."
 publishedOn: 2022-12-11
 ---